Allison Transmission: Buy For Future Dividend Increases

 Technical Snapshot

 As per our ChartMasterPro Daily Trade Model, the trend for ALSN would turn bullish with a daily close above $37.00.
 This would signal a bullish breakout from an Ascending Triangle pattern which we view as a bullish continuation pattern.
-From here we see the shares climbing to the $39.00 level over the next three months.
+From here, we see the shares climbing to the $39.00 level over the next three months.

 We will buy ALSN call options when the shares post a daily close above $37.00.
 Our initial stop-loss exit signal will be a daily close below $36.50.